What Is an Early Intervention Program? Resources and Tips to Get Early Care

 In 2016, the medical journal Pediatrics published a study about developmental milestones.
-Researchers had collected data on 599 young children, noting when they first learned to stand, crawl, and walk, as well as the cognitive abilities each child displayed by age 4.
+Researchers collected data on 599 children, noting when they first learned to stand, crawl, and walk, as well as the cognitive abilities each child displayed by age 4.
 The results seemed clear: The researchers stated in their report that “the age of achieving motor milestones may be an important basis for various aspects of later child development.”

 This study added to the wealth of evidence that developmental milestones — particularly motor milestones — are an important part of a child’s growth in the formative years.
 However, some children take more time than others to reach standard milestones like walking and talking — and in some cases, these milestones never seem to come at all.